Rent Increase Facts | Answer |

 Tennessee law does not require a specific notice period before raising the rent.
 Even though Tennessee law has no minimum notice period, it still requires that parties to a contract act in good faith, meaning that a landlord should give the tenant reasonable notice when increasing rent.

-Nashville and Davidson County law require at least 60 days written notice before increasing rent.
-However, state law prevents counties with populations over 75,000 (as of the 2010 US Census) from enacting rules that exceed the requirements of the Uniform Residential Landlord and Tenant Act so the local requirement is not enforceable.
+A Nashville and Davidson County ordinance requires at least 60 days written notice before increasing rent.
+However, state law overrides local minimums in counties with populations over 75,000 (as of the 2010 U.S. Census), so the local requirement is at present not enforceable.

 How Much Can a Landlord Raise Rent in Tennessee?